Commencement

 Penn State College of Medicine

-Dr. Kent Vrana is the Elliot S. Vesell Professor of Pharmacology (Chair Emeritus) in the Department of Molecular and Precision Medicine at the Penn State College of Medicine and Director of the PA-approved Medical Marijuana Academic Clinical Research Center at Penn State.
-He has a BS from the University of Iowa, and a PhD from the LSU Medical Center in New Orleans.
+Dr. Vrana has a Bachelor of Science Degree from the University of Iowa, and a PhD from the LSU Medical Center in New Orleans.
 He was a post-doctoral fellow in embryology and molecular biology at Johns Hopkins University.
 Following faculty positions at West Virginia and Wake Forest Universities, Dr. Vrana assumed his leadership position at Penn State in 2004.
-Dr. Vrana is Editor-in-Chief of the journal Medical Cannabis and Cannabinoids, and associate editor of Pharmacology.
-He has co-authored more than 225 scientific articles, book chapters, and monographs (including two textbooks) and has had a distinguished career.

 Dr. Vrana is an elected Fellow of both the American Association for the Advancement of Science (AAAS) and the American Society for Pharmacology and Experimental Therapeutics (ASPET).
 He has received the Penn State College of Medicine Career Research Excellence Award and, in 2024, was honored as one of four recipients of the AAMC’s prestigious Alpha Omega Alpha Robert J. Glaser Distinguished Teacher Award.
 This recognition highlights his exceptional contributions to medical education and reflects a distinguished career in academic medicine and scientific research.